Customer Service Standards

 What to do if a person with a disability is having difficulty accessing Clinic programs and services

 Contractors and consultants providing services on behalf of the Clinic to participants or clients will be required to ensure their staff have the appropriate training.

-The Clinic will keep records of the training provided, including dates training is provided and the number of persons trained.
+The Clinic will keep records of the training provided, including dates training is provided and the number of people trained.

-It is the Clinic’s policy to allow people to use their personal assistive devices to access our services, wherever possible.
+The Clinic’s policy is to allow people to use their assistive devices to access our services wherever possible.

-Persons with disabilities may bring their service animals onto any part of the Clinic premises that are open to participants or clients, except in any site-specific areas where animals are prohibited by law.
-For prohibited areas, the Clinic will suggest appropriate alternatives and provide assistance.
+Persons with disabilities may bring their service animals onto any Clinic premises open to participants or clients, except in site-specific areas where animals are prohibited by law.
+For restricted areas, the Clinic will suggest appropriate alternatives and assistance.

-It is the responsibility of the owner to ensure the service animal is always kept in control while on Clinic premises or partaking in Clinic services.
+The owner’s responsibility is to ensure the service animal is always kept in control while on Clinic premises or partaking in Clinic services.

-The Clinic will ensure that all staff, volunteers, and third parties dealing with the participants or clients are trained on how to interact with the person with disabilities who are accompanied by a service animal.
+The Clinic will ensure that all staff, volunteers, and third parties dealing with the participants or clients are trained in how to interact with the person with disabilities who a service animal accompanies.

-Persons with disabilities may bring their support person with them to the Clinic premises when accessing programs and services at no additional cost.
+Persons with disabilities may bring their support person to the Clinic premises when accessing programs and services at no additional cost.

 To ensure the best services possible, the Clinic invites individuals to provide feedback on how the Clinic provides services to participants and clients with disabilities.
-The Clinic will respond to complaints within a timely manner and will take appropriate action to address the identified issue.
+The Clinic will respond to complaints promptly and take appropriate action to address the identified issue.